 Since 2005 Holly’s work has been focused on supporting social movements.
 She ran a consultancy with this focus for many years, worked with the Change Agency 2006–2011, and established Plan to Win in August 2011.
 She has provided training and facilitation services for a broad range of Australian campaigning organisations, from small grassroots groups to large NGOs.

 In June 2013 Holly travelled to Istanbul, Turkey to work on 350.org‘s Global Power Shift.
 She was part of the Training for Change team running the Training for Trainers prior to GPS and convened the Media and Communications workshop track throughout GPS.
 Holly also collaborated with New Tactics in Human Rights as a conversation leader in international online dialogues.
-She is a curriculum developer and teacher of the Graduate Certificate in Community Advocacy, a formal qualification in community organising and campaigning.
-Holly is the lead facilitator and retreat designer for the Women’s Environmental Leadership in Action program.
+She was a curriculum developer and teacher of the Graduate Certificate in Community Advocacy, a formal qualification in community organising and campaigning.
+Holly was the lead facilitator and retreat designer for the Women’s Environmental Leadership in Action program 2016-2018.

 In addition to many years of learning-through-doing Holly has found the time to complete a BA in History and Politics, a Postgraduate Certificate in Public Policy, Certificate 4 in Training and Assessment, ‘Super T’ training of trainers by Training for Change (Toronto, 2006), SmartMeme’s Advanced Story-based Strategy Practitioner’s Training (California, 2011), ACTU’s Organising Foundations, Open Space Technology facilitation training, and Professional Supervision Training.

-In July 2019 Holly will co-convene the International Gathering of Activist Educators at the Ulex Centre in Catalunya.
+In July 2019 Holly co-convened the International Gathering of Activist Educators at the Ulex Centre in Catalunya.

 India Prior is a facilitator, trainer and mentor with Plan to Win.
 Her work is driven by her desire to create a just and sustainable world and to prevent the worst impacts of climate change.
 She is passionate about building power through organising, helping people work well together and developing leaders.
 Her experience working with people on campaigns and in the community has shown her the importance of planning and goal setting, well facilitated meetings and taking the time to really listen to people.